 Can I Air Fry State Fair Corn Dogs?

 Yes, you can air fry State Fair corn dogs.
 They cook directly from frozen and require no defrosting.
+Make sure to flip them halfway through cooking to promote even heating.

 Are Frozen Corn Dogs Fully Cooked?

+Yes, frozen corn dogs are fully cooked.
+You are simply reheating and crisping them during the cooking process.
 While they are fully cooked, it’s still recommended to heat them to an internal temperature of 140°F for food safety.

 - There is already oil in the dough of a frozen corn dog, so you do not need to add any additional oil for cooking